bk201/harvester/Hackweek20.md

 ```

 At this point, we should be able to deploy VMs with the harvester UI.
 And the VMs will use RBD images as their disks.

+### GUI changes

+The storage class needs to be changed to `rook-ceph` in the GUI code, please visit [here](https://github.com/bk201/harvester-ui/commits/hackweek20) for more information.
+The image [bk201z/harvester:hackweek20](https://hub.docker.com/r/bk201z/harvester/tags?page=1&ordering=last_updated) included in the Helm chart contains this GUI change.

 # Other thoughts